Pop Culture Classroom

-Pop Culture Classroom, based in Denver, Colorado, is a nonprofit organization that educates in the areas of literacy and arts through alternative approaches to learning and character development.
-The organization creates educational programs for underserved youths, schools and communities by using comic books, graphic novels and related media to inspire passion for reading, art, and learning.
+Pop Culture Classroom was a nonprofit organization based in Denver, Colorado that teaches literacy and the arts through alternative approaches to learn and increase character development.
+The organization creates educational programs for underserved youth, schools, and communities using comic books, graphic novels, and related media to inspire passion for reading, art, and learning.

 Overview and history

-Pop Culture Classroom was founded in 2010 as Comic Book Classroom, a Colorado charitable organization focused on enhancing and improving student’s learning experience through the use of comic book media.
-At the same time, the founders of Comic Book Classroom also created the Denver Comic Con event, later renamed Denver Pop Culture Con.
-The Original Founders of Comic Book Classroom and Denver Comic Con were Charlie LaGreca, Frank Romero, David Vinson and Kevin Vinson.
+Pop Culture Classroom, originally established as Comic Book Classroom in 2010 by Charlie LaGreca, Frank Romero, David Vinson, and Kevin Vinson, is an organization dedicated to enhancing students' learning through the use of comic books.
+In the same years, the founders launched the Denver Comic Con, later renamed the Denver Pop Culture Con.

-Between 2010 and 2012, the Original Founders were joined by accomplished educators Illya Kowalchuk and Christina Angel, and experienced event organizers Michael Newman and Bruce Macintosh, who became an integral part of organizational development as the foundations of both Comic Book Classroom and Denver Comic Con educational programs were developed simultaneously.

-The Classroom program debuted the first version of its “Storytelling Through Comics” curriculum to local area schools in Fall 2011.
-“Storytelling Through Comics” is a graphic literature creation program that is offered free of charge to schools, teachers and community organizations.
-The program currently offers students an educational experience that includes instruction in reading & vocabulary, writing stories, and eventually the creation of the students’ own comics.
+The Classroom program debuted the first version of its “Storytelling Through Comics” curriculum to local area schools in the fall of 2011.
+“Storytelling Through Comics” is a free graphic literature creation program used by schools, teachers, and community organizations.
+The program currently offers students an educational experience that includes instruction in reading and vocabulary, writing stories, and eventually the creation of the students’ own comics.
 Completed entries are then published in a class collection.

-With the help of hundreds of dedicated volunteers and generous donations, the Classroom launched the Denver Comic Con event on Father’s Day weekend, June 15, 2012.
+With the help of hundreds of volunteers and donations, the Classroom launched the Denver Comic Con event on Father's Day weekend, June 15, 2012.

 In 2014, the Board of Directors removed both co-founders Charlie LaGreca and Frank Romero, then voted to change the name to Pop Culture Classroom (PCC).
 The name change reflects the board's broader vision for the organization to go beyond comic books.

 In 2019, Pop Culture Classroom launched Reno Pop Culture Con in Reno, Nevada.

 In 2020, Denver Pop Culture Con and Reno Pop Culture Con were canceled due to the COVID-19 pandemic.

 In March 2021, Fan Expo HQ acquired Denver Pop Culture Con from Pop Culture Classroom.
 Pop Culture Classroom will remain a part of the event as its featured charity and by providing educational program.